 Family Finder is the autosomal DNA test at Family Tree DNA (FTDNA).
 This is the company that started the genetic genealogy business and the only company that offers a full suite of autosomal, Y-DNA, and mitochondrial DNA tests.

-The Family Finder test is actually my favorite autosomal DNA test.
-That’s because it offers the best tools for working with your matches.
+The Family Finder test has many great tools for working with your matches.
 Fortunately, you can get free DNA testing on Family Finder through an upload of acceptable raw data.
 If you wish to access to all the tools with a transfer, you just need to pay a one-time fee of $19.
 But that is optional.

 The AncestryDNA test is one of the acceptable tests.
 If you follow my advice and order that test, you will be able to upload your data file into Family Finder for free.